Sale, Victoria: History

+Anthony Trollope visited Sale in 1872.
+Writing of the experience in Australia and New Zealand (1873) he spoke of the town's "innumerable hotels" and concluded from his impressions that the Aborigines had little chance of surviving as a race.
 In late December 1874, a visitor to the township recorded a description of Sale “which has all the appearances of a flourishing township”.
 He observed that “the streets are wide and shops plentiful, but fruit is scarce, a few stale cherries being all I could obtain from the principal shop in the place”.